Cost of universal design in buildings

 Policy and political barriers to inclusion

-It’s not a case of difficulty or lack of knowledge about how to make places and spaces inclusive and accessible.
-It has to be something else.
+If it’s not difficulty or lack of knowledge about making places and spaces inclusive and accessible, it has to be something else.
 Whatever it is, can a universal design approach make a difference?
 And what are the policy and political barriers to inclusion?
 That’s what Lilian Müller wanted to find out.

 Müller’s thesis explores the complexity of why a universal design approach gets lost in planning processes.
 Paradoxically, solutions are not only exclusionary and stigmatising, they also add cost to projects.
 We have normalised “accessible/disabled” toilets, ramps and parking places dedicated to wheelchair users.
 These are viewed as normal add-ons for compliance with legislation.
-This is not a universal design approach, and it’s not inclusive.
+This is not a universal design or even best practice approach, and it’s not inclusive.

 Updating heritage buildings for tourists has lead to more inclusive places.
 But new buildings are not getting the same treatment.